A list of 2026 Indonesian public holidays, PLUS their implications for travel in Indonesia.

 How will it affect my travel plans?

-Unless you want to go to Church, very little.
-Wednesday night and Thursday morning flights may be crowded/expensive with people wanting to take a four day weekend.
-Some may take a 4-day long weekend.
+Unless you want to go to Church, potentially very little.
+Wednesday night and Thursday morning flights from larger cities may be crowded/expensive with locals wanting to take a 4-day weekend, as well return flights to those cities on Saturday to Monday.

 How will it affect my travel plans?